 Fig. 1.
-Posterior or outer end of a living Teredo naralis, removed from its burrow; c, the muscular collar by which it adheres to the shelly lining of its burrow; p, the shelly "pallets" which close the aperture when the animal withdraws; t, the two retractile siphon-tubes which project from the hole when the animal is active.
+Posterior or outer end of a living Teredo navalis, removed from its burrow; c, the muscular collar by which it adheres to the shelly lining of its burrow; p, the shelly "pallets" which close the aperture when the animal withdraws; t, the two retractile siphon-tubes which project from the hole when the animal is active.

-retractly espheric rules which project from the hole when the animal is active.
 Fig. 2.
-Anterior end and shell of the same ; s, the front part of the shell ; f, the foot or boring organ.
+Anterior end and shell of the same; s, the front part of the shell; f, the foot or boring organ.